 In the years following the Second World War, West Michigan was home to several community and civic theater companies that occasionally produced musical comedies and operettas.
 During this period, the only grand opera in the region was presented by touring companies that passed through infrequently.
 By the middle 1950s things had begun to change.
-Opera in West Michigan started at the St. Cecelia Music Society.
+Opera in West Michigan started at the St. Cecilia Music Society.

 During the late 1950s and into the early 1960s, the Society staged a number of small-scale opera productions.
 Some of these early productions, which were sung to the accompaniment of a solo piano, went on tour to Battle Creek and other area communities.
-Although they were modestly produced, the operas at St. Cecelia became home to a dedicated group of participants, who wanted to bring grand opera to the region.
+Although they were modestly produced, the operas at St. Cecilia became home to a dedicated group of participants, who wanted to bring grand opera to the region.
 At that time, a group called the Opera Association Committee, with Joan White (now Joan Gillett) as temporary chairperson, began to lay the groundwork.
 Discussions were held with Grand Rapids Civic Theater and the Grand Rapids Symphony, both of which offered their strong support, and with Calvin College, which offered the use of its Fine Arts Center on the Knollcrest Campus.

 By the middle of the 1960s, the group was ready to formalize its efforts.
 Although the first performance didn’t take place until 1967, the company that would eventually become Opera Grand Rapids was actually formed in May of 1966.